alfatta/alft/src/blog/20200531-how-i-forward-my-domain-handled-with-cloudflare-to-dev-to.md

 ---
-title: "How I forward my domain handled with cloudflare to DEV.TO"
+title: "Forward domain handled with cloudflare to DEV.TO"
 description: "Learn how to forward your domain handled with Cloudflare to dev.to.
 Step-by-step guide to seamless domain forwarding for your website."
 prev:
   text: "How I setup my pc for programming use"